mist64/cbmbus_doc/2 Bus Arbitration.md

 ### KERNAL Channel I/O API

 The KERNAL's Channel I/O API is higher-level and not specific to the Commodore Peripheral Bus.
 Devices 0-3 will target the keyboard, tape, RS-232 (PET: tape #2) and the screen.
-This API does not support multiple listeners or controller-less transmissions.
+This API does not support multiple listeners or controller-less transmissions (but it can be combined with the low-level API for this).

-Channel I/O allows up to 10 logical files open at the same time, across all devices.
-A logical file is addressed by a user-selected logical file number (0-127).
-To open a logical file, the logical file number and device's primary and secondary addresses (255 = none) have to be set using `SETLFS`, the name has to be set using `SETNAM`, and `OPEN` hast to be called.

-`OPEN` with a filename will send the `LISTEN`/`OPEN`/_filename_/`UNLISTEN` sequence, associating the name with the secondary address. `OPEN` without a filename will not send anything on the bus, but will remember the secondary address for later operations.

-Similary, `CLOSE` on a file with a filename will send the `LISTEN`/`CLOSE`/`UNLISTEN` sequence, and otherwise, `CLOSE` will not send anything on the bus.

-The current input and/or output has to be globally selected using `CHKIN`, which will send `TALK`, and `CHKOUT`, which will send `LISTEN`.
-Both are followed by `SECOND`, if a secondary address was set. `CLRCHN` resets the current input and output channels and sends `UNTALK` or `UNLISTEN`.

-With `CHKIN`/`CHKOUT` set up to talk on the Commodore Peripheral Bus, `CHRIN` and `CHROUT` will just be forwarded to the low-level calls `ACPTR` and `CIOUT`.

 | address | name     | description                             | arguments                           |
 |---------|----------|-----------------------------------------|-------------------------------------|